CdC-SI/ZAS-EAK-CopilotGPT/_sources/introduction/start.rst.txt

 ============

 #.
 Clone the Repository
-    Begin by cloning the EAK-Copilot repository to your local machine to get the necessary project files.
+    Begin by cloning the ZAS/EAK CopilotGPT repository to your local machine to get the necessary project files.

     .. code-block:: console